carpentries-lab/good-enough-practices/_episodes/03-software.md

 keypoints:
 - "Write your code to be read by other people, including future you"
 - "Give functions meaningful names"
+- "Decompose your code into bite-sized functions"
-- "Be explicit about requirements and dependencies such input files, arguments and expected behaviour"
+- "Be explicit about requirements and dependencies such as input files, arguments and expected behaviour"
-- "Figshare and Zenodo allows people to use your code in a citable way"
+- "Figshare and Zenodo allow people to use your code in a citable way"
 ---

 ### What your future self may think...
 ![Figure 1.
 Neil Ferguson's covid code twitter thread](../fig/ew-software-twit.png)

 The tweet illustrates a real example of research software problems, from [Prof. Neil Ferguson](https://en.wikipedia.org/wiki/Neil_Ferguson_(epidemiologist)).
-In that case, research software written for one purpose was suddenly in high demand, for important public health reasons, over a decade later.
+In that case,  the research software written for one purpose was suddenly in high demand, for important public health reasons, over a decade later.
 And that software was hard for others to use.

 Smaller-scale versions of this problem are more common:
 - you want to re-run a data analysis that you did six months ago
 - a new post-doc starts working on a related project and needs to adapt your analysis to a new dataset
-- you publish a paper, and a masters student from the other side of the world emails to reproduce the results for their project
+- you publish a paper, and a master student from the other side of the world emails you to reproduce the results for their project

 ### What is research software?

 - Any code that runs in order to process your research data
-- A record of all the steps used to process your data.
-Script everything if possible: data analysis is software.
+- A record of all the steps used to process your data (scripts and workflow such data analysis are software)
-- R, python, MATLAB, shell, openrefine, imageJ, etc. are all scriptable.
-Use them.
+- R, python, MATLAB, shell, openrefine, imageJ, etc. are all scriptable

 > ## Software problems
+> __Discussion__
 >
-> Discussion – what goes wrong with software?
+> What goes wrong with software?
 > *   I don’t remember what this code does
+> *   I don't remember why I made this choice
 > *   This code doesn’t work any more
 > *   This code doesn't work on an updated version of my dataset
 > *   This code doesn't work on a different computing system